The COVID-19 vaccine is here in Nevada, and it's now available to everyone aged 16 or older.

 Does the vaccine work on new strains of COVID?

-Early data shows Pfizer’s COVID-19 vaccine appears to be effective against both the UK and South African strains of COVID-19, though more study is needed to know whether the vaccine remains as effective against the strains as it is against older variants.
+The research on this is constantly evolving.
+Early data shows Pfizer’s COVID-19 vaccine appears to be effective against both the UK and South African strains of COVID-19.

 Moderna has announced that its vaccine also appears to be effective against both the UK and South African strains of the virus, though the vaccine has diminished efficacy against the South African variant.
 In line with those preliminary findings, Moderna is beginning two new studies, one on a booster shot of its vaccine to combat the South African variant and a new vaccine specific to the strain.